A local's guide to getting around San Francisco: tips on using San Francisco's public transportation system without excess stress!

 With a 1, 2 or 3-day pass, you can get around to most of the major tour attractions and activities in the city, along with a guided tour of city.

 For a first visit, this can be a handy way of getting an overview of San Francisco along with transportation all around the city.

-They throw in some more fun stuff, too, like guided walking tours of the Haight Ashbury district and Chinatown and North Beach.
-Plus a ride on the 7D Experience at Pier 39 and an hour bike rental.
+They throw in some more fun stuff, too, like a guided walking tour, a ride on the 7D Experience at Pier 39 and an hour bike rental.

 See Hop On Hop Off tours for more info and booking. $5 off if booked online.